Codecademy/docs/content/javascript/concepts/objects/terms/fromEntries/fromEntries.md

 ---
 Title: '.fromEntries()'
-Description: 'Returns a new object that with properties from a given iterable.'
+Description: 'Returns a new object with properties from a given iterable.'
 Subjects:
   - 'Web Development'
 Tags: